 Because here’s the good news:

-Even someone who has never had a job before can ace their first interview with the right mix of preparation, honesty, and self-awareness.
+Even someone who has never had a job before can ace their first interview with the right mix of preparation using the star method, honesty, and self-awareness.

 Feel free to skip ahead to the exact interview question and answer you are looking for: